Rosh Tzipor Birdwatching Center – Visitor Guide

 Sheva Tahanot

-One last tip, when walking in Yarkon park, look above.
-You might think it is a simple lamp post, but you never know who is sitting on top of it.
+One last tip, when walking in Yarkon Park, look above.
+You might think it is a simple lamp post, but you never know who sits on it.

 At Yarkon Park